 Carrot sticks are so last season.
 My favorite thing to do is slice red, orange, and yellow peppers and use hummus as a dip.
 Hummus comes in lots of flavors to suit any palate and is a great source of protein and low in calories: 1/4 of a cup is about 100 calories.

-energy foods, natural energy foods, foods for energy, natural energy food, natural foods for energy, energy foods list, foods with natural energy, foods that give you energy, foods that give you energy naturally, natural food for energy, natural energy foods list
+energy foods, natural energy foods, foods for energy, natural energy food, energy foods list, natural foods for energy, foods with natural energy, foods that give you energy, foods that give you energy naturally, natural food for energy